Empirically explaining SGD from a line search perspective: On the behavior of line search approaches on the full-batch loss

 \section{On the behavior of line search approaches on the full-batch loss}

 The previous section showed that the full-batch loss along lines in update step direction behaves parabolically and exhibits positive curvature.
-This means that $l(s)\approx as^2+bs+c$ with $a>0$ (see Equation \ref{eq_loss_along_line}).
-In the following the performance of several parabolic approximation line searches applied on the direction defining mini-batch loss are analyzed.
-From now on, we concentrate on SGD without momentum, but, Figure \ref{fig_strategy_metrics_momentum} (appendix) shows that the upcoming results for SGD with momentum mostly supports the derivations.
+This means that $l(s)\approx as^2+bs+c$ with $a>0$ (see Equation \ref{la_eq_loss_along_line}).
+In the following, the performance of several parabolic approximation line searches applied on the direction defining mini-batch loss are analyzed.
+From now on, we concentrate on SGD without momentum, but, Figure \ref{la_fig_strategy_metrics_momentum} (Appendix) shows that the upcoming results for SGD with momentum mostly support the derivations.

 For SGD the mini-batch loss and its gradient $\mathbf{g}$ are given at the origin ($s=0$) of a line.
 In addition, the directional derivative, which is the negative norm of $\mathbf{g}$, can be computed easily ($\text{-} \nicefrac{\mathbf{g}}{||\mathbf{g}||}\cdot \mathbf{g}^T= \text{-}||\mathbf{g}||$).
 To perform a parabolic approximation, either one additional loss along the line has to be considered or the curvature has to be estimated.
 The first approach is proposed by \cite{pal}.
-The default update step of their optimizer PAL is given as: where $l_m$ is the mini-batch loss along a line in the direction of $\mathbf{g}$ and $\mu$ is the sample step size for the second loss.
+The default update step of their optimizer PAL is given as:

+where $\Bl[]$ is the mini-batch loss along a line in the direction of $\mathbf{g}$ and $\mu$ is the sample step size for the second loss.
 The second approach is a reinterpretation of SGD as a parabolic approximation line search with estimated curvature.
 SGD's update step is given as $-\lambda \mathbf{g}$, where $\lambda$ is the learning rate.
 Considering a normalized gradient and defining $k=\frac{1}{\lambda}$ as the curvature, we get

 Note that the latter is a Newton update step.